-Monitoring and review: The 'Board of Governors and/or 'Trustees' are the 'Proprietor' This policy is subject to continuous monitoring, refinement and audit by Head and Senior Deputy Head, who is the Designated Safeguarding Lead (DSL) and Head of Boarding, who is the deputy DSL.
+Monitoring and review: The 'Board of Governors and/or 'Trustees' are the 'Proprietor' This policy is subject to continuous monitoring, refinement and audit by Head and Deputy Head Safeguarding, who is the Designated Safeguarding Lead (DSL).
 The Board of Governors will undertake a full annual review of this policy and its procedures, inclusive of the implementation and efficiency with which the related duties have been discharged.
 This discussion will be formally documented in writing.
 The Governors recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns.
 As such, staff have the opportunity to contribute to and shape our safeguarding arrangements and child protection policy.
 Any deficiencies or weaknesses recognised in arrangements or procedures will be remedied immediately and without delay.
 This policy is reviewed annually or earlier if changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.
 All staff will be informed of the updated/reviewed policy and it is made available to them in either a hard copy or electronically.